easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 -   'critical' values for easyconfig parameters required to make installation succeed;
     *For example, the [easyblock for bowtie2](https://github.com/easybuilders/easybuild-easyblocks/blob/develop/easybuild/easyblocks/b/bowtie2.py)
-    defines a number of variables used in the Makefile are specified on the make command line to ensure that the right compilers are used.*
+    defines a number of variables used in the Makefile on the make command line to ensure that the right compilers are used (look for the `build_step` in the easyblock).*
 -   toolchain-specific aspects of the build and installation procedure (e.g., configure options);
     *For example, the [easyblock for CP2K](https://github.com/easybuilders/easybuild-easyblocks/blob/develop/easybuild/easyblocks/c/cp2k.py)
     will add several compiler options when compiling with gcc and gfortran, including the infamous